xiaoxstz/ConfuserEx2/README.md

 * 2014.2-2016.7:[ConfuserEx](https://github.com/yck1509/ConfuserEx).
 This repository has been archived in Jan 27,2019
 * 2018.5-now:[Neo ConfuserEx](https://github.com/XenocodeRCE/neo-ConfuserEx).
 This project turns not active since 2019.12
 * 2022.3 - now :ConfuserEx2
-    * This repository plans to save this projectsince 2022.3.22.
+    * This repository plans to save this project since 2022.3.22.

 <p align="center">